kzmiura/kzmiura/README.md

 __Hello, world!__

-I'm a student in Infomation System Engineering Program in Tokyo metropolitan colleage of indutrial technology.
+I'm a student in Infomation Systems Engineering Program in Tokyo metropolitan colleage of indutrial technology.

 Used languages: Japanese, English(mechine translate)